alexandreruban/rubycube/_posts/2020-10-10-simple-design-simple-css.md

 }
 ```

 In a grid layout, the element that defines the columns with the property `grid-template-columns` is called the grid container.
-It's direct descendants are called the grid items and their place on the grid is determined by the property `grid-column`.
+Its direct descendants are called the grid items and their place on the grid is determined by the property `grid-column`.

 The first class `.grid__max` means that the element it is applied to will fill the space from the first grid column named `max` to the second grid column named `max`.
 If you have a look at the picture of the grid above this basically means the whole width of the grid container.

 The same thing applies for the `.grid__wide` class as the element it is applied to will fill the space from the first grid column named `l` to the second grid column named `l`.
 In the picture above, you can see that the hero picture received this `.grid__wide` class.

 Last but not least, the elements with `.grid__medium` class will fill the space from the first grid column named `m` to the fourth grid column named `m`.
 That's the 3 center columns of the grid and if you have a look at the picture again, this is where the text lives.

 Does it mean that we need to specify `.grid__max`, `.grid__wide` or `.grid__medium` on every single direct descendant of the grid container?
 No!
 Thanks to the last selector `.grid > :not([class*="grid"])` if a direct descendent of the grid container (a grid item) has no class that contains the string `grid` it will act like a `.grid__medium` by default!
 Neat!

 If you visit [hey.com][hey-website] you will realise that with this set of variables, and this layout in place, almost all of the heavy lifting is already done.
 This is a very good example of "simple design".

 Note that the grid is not completely supported on Internet Explorer.
 The Hey team wants to use grid on their site, so they will "force" users to upgrade to a more recent browser using the media query `@supports (display: grid)`.
-Let's have a look a t how they do it:
+Let's have a look at how they do it:

 ```html
 <div class="unsupported">